 It may seem obvious, but try to use a font, images, and icons that relate to your project, and ultimately help your classmates or teachers understand the subject and your message better.

 Resist the temptation of using more than three or four colors in your project.
 Too many colors will make your visual too busy, and overshadow your content.
 You don’t want your viewers to get distracted, and miss your overarching key message.

 With Piktochart, you can change your visual’s color scheme with just a few clicks by clicking the “Styles” icon box.
 Don’t forget to use the save button along the way!

 Finally, Piktochart allows you to replace images seamlessly.

 Add or upload an image or photo frame of the perfect size with just a single click.
 You don’t have to waste your time cropping or resizing images.

 Visualize your data

-Use the tools available in the left sidebar to visualize your data.
-There are tons of options to create charts, graphs, and maps that can be customized to beautify data, show a pattern or provide learning.
+Use the tools available in the left side bar to visualize your data.
+There are tons of options in Piktochart for students to create graphs, charts, and maps that can be customized to beautify data, show a pattern or provide learning.